 Synchrony is extending relief to customers experiencing financial hardship.
 The company’s website previously stated that this could include payment relief for up to three statement cycles, while interest would continue to accrue.
 The website currently offers no specifics about what the issuer is prepared to offer.

 Truist (formerly SunTrust and BB&T)

-Truist is offering payment relief assistance to customers with personal and business credit cards, among other products.
-You can request a payment delay online or by phone.
+Previously, Truist offered payment relief assistance to customers with personal and business credit cards, among other products.
 As of April 14, it was willing to delay payments for up to 90 days.
 The website currently offers no specifics about what the issuer is prepared to offer.

 Business credit cards